haiku/website/content/about/faq.md

 You can check the status of the releases at the [roadmap page](https://dev.haiku-os.org/roadmap).

 ## Technology
-### I heard Haiku still uses GCC2, is that true?
+### I heard Haiku still uses gcc2, is that true?
-Our own internal fork of GCC2 is used to compile the x86 32-bit release to maintain BeOS binary compatibility.
-While GCC2 is the primary compiler for the x86 32-bit release, it also includes GCC 5.4.0 which can be leveraged to compile newer applications requiring it.
+Our own internal fork of gcc2 is used to compile the x86 32-bit release to maintain BeOS binary compatibility.
+While gcc2 is the primary compiler for the x86 32-bit release, it also includes a modern gcc7 which can be leveraged to compile newer applications requiring it.

-Other architectures (including x86_64) don't leverage GCC2.
+Other architectures (including x86_64) don't leverage gcc2.

 ### Is there support for newer GCC compilers?
 Yes!
-In order to provide support for a modern version of C++ and up to date libraries, the official versions of Haiku come with both gcc2 and gcc5 installed, and a set of libraries suitable for use with each compiler.
-If you are not interested in BeOS support, we also provide an (unsupported) version of the system that uses only gcc4.
+In order to provide support for a modern version of C++ and up to date libraries, the official versions of Haiku come with both gcc2 and gcc7 installed, and a set of libraries suitable for use with each compiler.
+If you are not interested in BeOS support, we also provide a 64bit version of the system that uses only gcc7.

 ### How do I use the different GCC versions?
 The ``setarch`` command can be used to switch between different architectures.
 On 32bit Haiku the default architecture is "x86_gcc2", secondary architecture is "x86".